Continuing Professional Education on Business Valuation & Litigation

 He is also an inductee in the AICPA Business Valuation Hall of Fame and a two-time recipient of the AICPA’s Business Valuation Volunteer of the Year award.
 He was also one of the four original members of the AICPA Business Valuation Standards Writing Task Force and served for the entire six years, up to the June 2007 official release of the standards.

-Harold is a Managing Director for the Financial Consulting Group, LLC, a director and former partner-in-charge of the Valuation and Forensic Services Practices, and member of the Executive Committee for Keiter, a certified public accounting firm in Richmond, Virginia.
+Harold is a managing director for the Financial Consulting Group, LLC, and a director and former partner-in-charge of the Valuation and Forensic Services Practices.
 He is also an adjunct faculty member of The College of William and Mary Raymond A. Mason School of Business, where he teaches forensic accounting in the Master of Accounting program.

 He has over 40 years of experience in valuation and forensic services, public accounting, and financial services.
 He has appeared as an expert witness in federal and state courts, has served as a federal court appointed forensic accountant for receiverships, and has served as a court-appointed neutral business appraiser.
 He is an inductee into the AICPA Business Valuation Hall of Fame and is also a two-time recipient of the AICPA Business Valuation Volunteer of the Year award.
 He is a former member of the AICPA Business Valuation Committee, former commissioner of the AICPA National Accreditation Commission, former editor of the AICPA ABV e-Alert, and former editorial adviser and contributing author for the AICPA CPA Expert.
 He has taught over 50 AICPA courses on valuation and forensic accounting, including AICPA National Business Valuation School, AICPA BV Exam Review Course, and AICPA Expert Witness Skills Workshop.
 He created and served as chair of the Virginia Society of Certified Public Accountants Forensic & Valuation Services Conference.

-He is a coauthor of Financial Valuation Applications and Models, 1st–5th eds., a contributing author to Cost of Capital: Estimation and Applications, 2nd–4th eds., and an editorial board member for Business Valuation Update.
+He is a coauthor of Financial Valuation Applications and Models, 1st–5th eds.
+And a contributing author to Cost of Capital: Estimation and Applications, 2nd–4th eds.

 Continuing Professional Education on Business Valuation & Litigation